LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/user-guide-customization-access.md

 ## Filters

-You can filter the data displayed in a dashboard by selecting from various options in the Filters panel.
-For example, a dashboard displays engagement data for several different agent groups, from 2015 to 2017.
-You can filter the data in the dashboard to only display data for a specific agent group in 2016.
+You can filter the data displayed in a dashboard by selecting from various options in the filters panel.
+For example, a dashboard displays engagement data for several different agent groups, from 2017 to 2019.
+You can filter the data in the dashboard to only display data for a specific agent group in 2018.

-There are two types of filters available (see [Metrics and Attributes](https://docs.google.com/document/d/1JE5RT9ebB1gU0WJUO2iB50wSy7ZSJWapvid0RsDkyFU/edit#heading=h.hnv41milxcwf)):
+There are two types of filters available:

 * Attribute filter
 * Metric filter